By Guest Contributor on Aug 23, 2019 10:59:10 AM

 Step 2: Create Relevant Introductory and Late-Stage Offers

-Now that you've decided what makes a person sales-ready, you can create offers directed recommend looking at all of the offers on your website as either introductory offers or late-stage offers.
+Now that you've decided what makes a person sales-ready, you can create recommended offers by looking at all of the offers on your website as either introductory offers or late-stage offers.

 An introductory offer is something that will is widely applicable and has a high lead conversion rate, but probably doesn't imply that someone is sales-ready.